 Chancellor of the Ukrainian Orthodox Church Metropolitan Anthony of Boryspil and Brovary visited Constantinople yesterday, where he served Liturgy at the Vatopedi metochion of St. Andrew’s Cathedral, after which he met with His All-Holiness Ecumenical Patriarch Bartholomew, discussing the sorrowful ongoing Church schism in Ukraine.

-The meeting at the patriarch’s residence in the Phanar was also attended by Archpriest Nikolai Danilevich, the Deputy Chairman of the Ukrainian Church’s Department for External Church Relations, and Verkhovna Rada Deputy Vladimir Novinsky, and Metropolitan Job (Getcha) and Archimandrite Vissarion (Komzias) from the Ecumenical Patriarchate, reports the site of the Ukrainian Orthodox Church.
+The meeting at the patriarch’s residence in the Phanar was also attended by Archpriest Nikolai Danilevich, the Deputy Chairman of the Ukrainian Church’s Department for External Church Relations, and Verkhovna Rada Deputy Vadim Novinsky, and Metropolitan Job (Getcha) and Archimandrite Vissarion (Komzias) from the Ecumenical Patriarchate, reports the site of the Ukrainian Orthodox Church.